Fabian Bösch

 Fabian Bösch (born 6 July 1997) is a Swiss freestyle skier.
+He represented Switzerland at four Winter Olympics (2014, 2018, 2022, 2026).

+Career

 He has won gold medals at both Winter X Games and World Championships.
 Fabian represented Switzerland in slopestyle at the 2014 Winter Olympics in Sochi and 2018 Winter Olympics in PyeongChang.
 He participated at the FIS Freestyle Ski and Snowboarding World Championships 2019, winning the gold medal in big air.